jakesower/spectragraph/docs/expressions.md

 # Expression Reference Guide

-Data Prism expressions provide powerful data transformation, computation, and aggregation capabilities within queries.
+SpectraGraph expressions provide powerful data transformation, computation, and aggregation capabilities within queries.
 Expressions are JSON objects that start with `$` and can be used in `select` fields, `where` clauses, and `order` specifications.

 ## Table of Contents